surajbhukebag/cmpe281/README.md

 # cmpe281

-REST APIs for community based socia network.
+REST APIs for community based social network.

 Use  mvn spring-boot:run to run applicaiton.